- Significance of ROI

 One of the most crucial metrics for any business is customer happiness and satisfaction.
 It is difficult to segregate the other metrics from customer happiness as most of the decisions revolve around making the customer satisfied.
 If clients are generally satisfied with the solutions and goods you offer, it is a strong indicator that your mobilization efforts are paying off.
 Increased customer satisfaction leads to an increase in revenue which means a better ROI.

 How the UEM solution can enhance the ROI of your mobile workforce

 Working remotely and using personal devices for work raises security concerns.
 Personal phones that contain workplace data are equally vulnerable to cyberattacks as work computers left alone in a café or linked to a public Wi-Fi network.
 There is also potential that the gadget in use will be stolen.
 Managing multiple devices remotely also becomes a challenge in such a scenario.

-To address this kind of problems, UEM solutions like Hexnode have come up with multiple features like enforcing bulk app deployments on multiple devices at once, setting up a VPN policy that enables strong encryption even over insecure networks to protect enterprise data, allowing IT admins to remotely delete hard drives if your phone or laptop is stolen, and many more.
+To address these kind of problems, UEM solutions like Hexnode have come up with multiple features like enforcing bulk app deployments on multiple devices at once, setting up a VPN policy that enables strong encryption even over insecure networks to protect enterprise data, allowing IT admins to remotely delete hard drives if your phone or laptop is stolen, and many more.
 Hexnode provides secure data access and communication with better connectivity, admins can monitor devices in real-time, track their location, etc. They also provide real-time assistance and helps to boost the productivity using the kiosk mode features.
 The solutions offered by a UEM software will thus have a significant impact on the ROI of the workforce.

 Hexnode UEM allows smooth device onboarding, seamless administration, kiosk management and much more.
 Its high scalability, multi-platform support helps manage BYO devices and COPE devices with ease.